rjo67/chess/README.md

 ## TODO ##

+- [ ] info about pinned knight is now used in movegen; expand this for other pieces
 - [x] Cleanup KingChecker, KingCheck, ... ?!
 Position:isKingInCheck should take parameter isKingInCheck and call the appropriate KingCheck method.
 - [x] implement interface for BitSet